Automattic/jetpack/to-test.md

 Do you use [the Recipe shortcode](https://en.support.wordpress.com/recipes/)?
 You'll want to make sure the Print link works well in all browsers.

+We've also fixed a conflict with embeds of WordPress posts.
+To test this, try the following:

+1. Enable Jetpack's Shortcode Embeds module under Jetpack > Settings > Writing.
+2. Go to Posts > Add New, and paste the URL of a post published on another WordPress site on its own line.
+3. The URL should be converted into an embedded post preview in the Visual editor, as well as in your post when you publish it.

 ### Widget Visibility

 We've made a lot of improvements to the Widget Visibility module.
 It's now easier and faster to manage visibility rules in your Widget settings.